-Semester 1 2012 commences Monday 5 March 2012.
-An Orientation meeting is scheduled prior to the start of Semester 1 that all students will be expected to attend.
-The tentative date for the Orientation meeting is Wednesday 29 February 2012.
+Semester 1, 2015 commences Monday 2 March.
+An Orientation Meeting is scheduled prior to the start of Semester 1 that all students will be expected to attend.
+The tentative date for the Orientation Meeting is Wednesday 25 February 2015.

-Can I complete one DCP unit of study only in order to fulfill requirements for APS or Psychology Board of Australia?
+Can I complete one MCP unit of study only in order to fulfill requirements for APS or Psychology Board of Australia?

 No. Single unit of study enrolment is not permitted.
-DCP units of study are only offered to students enrolled full time in the DCP/MSc program.
-This also means that single unit of study is also not permitted for students wishing to complete just one subject of their interest or overseas students wishing to to complete a semester aboard.
+MCP units of study are only offered to students enrolled in the MCP or MCP&PhD programs.
+This also means that single unit of study is also not permitted for students wishing to complete just one subject of their interest or overseas study abroad students.
 The University of Sydney does not offer single unit of study enrolment, therefore does not provide any top up or upgrade to a clinical qualification, for example for the purposes of making up subjects to meet requirements for membership to the APS College of Clinical Psychologists.

-No. Single unit of study enrolment is not available for DCP/MSc units of study.
-DCP/MSc units of study are only available to students enrolled full time in the three year program.
+No. Single unit of study enrolment is not available for MCP units of study.
+MCP units of study are only available to students enrolled in the MCP or MCP & PhD programs.

-The Clinical Psychology Unit in the School of Psychology at the University of Sydney offers one postgraduate clinical training program, the Doctor of Clinical Psychology/Master of Science (DCP/MSc).
-The two year Master of Clinical Psychology degree is no longer offered at the University of Sydney, being replaced by the DCP/MSc.
+The Clinical Psychology Unit in the School of Psychology at the University of Sydney offers one postgraduate clinical training program, the Master of Clinical Psychology (MCP).

 Does the University of Sydney meet standards for Psychological Associations and Registration Boards in other countries?